Lake St. Martin: Impacts of flooding

 Indigenous people are most at risk from flooding in Canada and the world (Thistlethwaite et al., 2020).
-Chakraborty et al. states that “Canadian Indigenous communities bear significant financial, psychological, and social burdens associated with flooding, and they have been disproportionately affected by flood-related displacement" (2021, p.
+Chakraborty et al. states that "Canadian Indigenous communities bear significant financial, psychological, and social burdens associated with flooding, and they have been disproportionately affected by flood-related displacement" (2021, p.
 821).

 The area around Lake St. Martin is almost entirely populated by Indigenous people.
-Those impacted by the flood include Indigenous people living at Pinaymootang, Little Saskatchewan, Lake St. Martin and then on the Lake Winnipeg side - Daphne River First Nation communities (Indigenous services Canada, 2022).
+Those impacted by the flood include Indigenous people living at Pinaymootang, Little Saskatchewan, Lake St. Martin and then on the Lake Winnipeg side — Daphne River First Nation communities (Indigenous services Canada, 2022).
 The communities had a thriving fishery and agriculture before the flooding.
 Hunting, fishing and other traditional land uses were a source of sustenance.
 Due to the Fairford River structure the impacts on the ecosystem greatly reduced the fish population and the land could no longer be used for cattle raising (Westdal, 2013).

-Evacuation and Compensation
+Evacuation and compensation

 The peoples who lived on the Lake St. Martin reserve, as well as people from other reserves, were forced to evacuate for the 2011 Assiniboine river flood.
-The water diversions at Portage and Fairford forced relocations of two communities after eight years of displacement from 2011 to 2019 (Thompson & Suzuki, 2022).
+The water diversions at Portage and Fairford forced relocations of two communities after eight years of displacement from 2011 to 2019.
 The Manitoban government decided to divert the water flow to Lake St. Martin First Nation to lessen the impact of flooding on Winnipeg and other non-Indigenous homes and farm lands (Thompson, 2015).
-The flood damaged all housing and infrastructure at Lake St. Martin and most of Little Saskatchewan caused the need for intensive rebuilding (Thompson & Suzuki, 2022).
+The flood damaged all housing and infrastructure at Lake St. Martin and most of Little Saskatchewan caused the need for intensive rebuilding.

 The government offered little to no compensation to the indigenous communities, which required the communities to sue the government and delayed their resettlement.
-In 2019 years after a lengthy court battle the indigenous community received a 90 million dollar settlement making community members eligible for compensation.
-(Hoye, 2019) In 2020 families were still displaced.
+In 2019 years after a lengthy court battle the indigenous community received a 90 million dollar settlement making community members eligible for compensation (Hoye, 2019).
+In 2020, families were still displaced.
 Though families are returning home, they are deeply traumatized by the displacement and environmental injustice (Hoye, 2019).